WangDrop/ThreadDownload/README.md

 # ThreadDownload
-ThreadDownload is a download use multithread based on Qt.
+ThreadDownload is a downloader use multithread based on Qt.
+It use the http protocol.